-You can find specific details about the curriculum and other information on our various emphases in the Graduate Catalog for Drama Therapy on our website.
+You can find specific details about the program on the Drama Therapy page on our website.

 Our faculty has published books and articles in professional journals and have held national leadership positions in professional associations.

 Production facilities include:

 - a 125-seat theatre (The Purple Masque Theatre) for student written and directed productions.
 Drama Therapy graduate students have been successful directors and playwrights in our second stage season.

 Our main stage season includes five productions a year, plus three to four plays in the Purple Masque Theatre for the second stage.

 Graduate Teaching Assistantships

 - Fundamentals of Acting,

 - Scene Shop,